Skip to main content

 Strongest counterargument

 The hymn attributes to Christ functions that the Old Testament reserves exclusively for God: creating all things, sustaining all things ("in him all things hold together"), and reconciling all things through blood.
-If Christ is merely the first creature, the attribution of these divine prerogatives becomes very difficult to explain within Jewish monotheism.
-The threefold prepositional formula — in him, through him, for him — is used of God alone in Romans 11:36.
+If Christ is merely the first creature, the attribution of these divine prerogatives requires careful explanation within Jewish monotheism.
+The threefold prepositional formula is sometimes compared to Romans 11:36, which uses a similar construction of God alone.
+However, the prepositions are not identical: Romans 11:36 uses ex autou kai di' autou kai eis auton ("from him, through him, to him") of the Father, while Colossians 1:16 uses en autō kai di' autou kai eis auton ("in him, through him, for him") of Christ.
+The shift from ex (source) to en (sphere/instrument) may preserve a hierarchy — but the overall pattern of creative agency is still striking.
+For further analysis, see BiblicalUnitarian.com.

 Key scholars: Anthony Buzzard, Kegan Chandler, James D.G.
 Dunn, Sean Finnegan, Dustin Smith, Dale Tuggy